Óscar Cardozo: Olympiacos

 On 31 August 2016, Cardozo joined Greek champions Olympiacos.
 He scored his first goal in the Super League Greece on 12 December that year, opening the score in a 2–0 away win over PAS Giannina and thus ending his seven-match goalless run.

 Libertad

+2017–22: Back-to-back Torneo Apertura titles

 On 28 June 2017, Cardozo signed with Libertad in Paraguay.
 In his first match for the team, Cardozo scored a double in a 5–1 away win over Huracán in the 2017 Copa Sudamericana on 12 July.
 On 13 February 2019, he scored a half-way line goal, the fourth in a 5–1 home win over Bolivian side The Strongest in the second qualifying stage of the Copa Libertadores.

-On 5 November 2019, he scored the opening goal of Libertad's 4–1 away victory over Sol América on the Copa Paraguay semifinals.
-On 4 December 2019, Libertad won their first Copa Paraguay after beating Guaraní 3–0.
+On 5 November 2019, he scored the opening goal of Libertad's 4–1 away victory over Sol América in the Copa Paraguay semifinals.
+In the following month, on 4 December, Libertad won their first Copa Paraguay after beating Guaraní 3–0.
 Cardozo came on in the 83rd minute of the final.

-On 23 May 2021, Libertad secured their twenty-first league title winning the Torneo Apertura.
+On 21 May 2021, Libertad faced Sol América on the last matchday of the 2021 Torneo Apertura with the title on the line, but Cardozo did not play the match due to having tested positive for COVID-19 a few days before.
+Without him, Libertad lost 0–1, but two days later, the club secured their twenty-first league title after Nacional failed to win their match.
+Cardozo contributed with nine goals and nine assists during the campaign.
+On 25 June 2022, Libertad faced fellow title contenders Cerro Porteño on the penultimate matchday of the 2022 Torneo Apertura, winning the match 1–0 and thus securing their twenty-second league title.